erinpentecost/ErnBurglary/README.md

 If witnesses are dead before you leave the area, they won't report the theft.

 ## Red-handed Theft
 The punishment for red-handed theft is reduced to a token 1 gp in order to avoid double-jeopardy.
-You'll be penalized when you leave.
+Getting caught red-handed will immediately resolve any pending thefts you did earlier.

 ## Re-implementation of No Witness No Bounty
 You can optionally enable behavior that mimics what you see in *No Witness No Bounty*.
 If there are no witnesses by the time you leave the area, all bounties will reset to what they were when you entered.
 I had to re-implement this because getting them to work together would be harder.